 The roosters are good protectors for their flocks, and aren’t aggressive towards people.
-They’re curious and generally will prefer to free range and find morsels in the yard, although they do tolerate confinement well.
+They’re curious and generally will prefer to free range and find morsels in the yard, they also tolerate confinement well.

 They come in the standard colors: Barred, Blue, Buff, Colombian, Partridge, Silver Penciled, and White.
 You can read more about Plymouth Rock chickens here.

 Silkies are a special, fully-bantam variety of chicken that are almost perfect for a Frizzle.
-Their legs are completely covered in feathers, so if you get one of these Frizzled up, you’ll have a feathery friend whose unique curvy feathers stretch from toe to top!
+Their legs are completely covered in feathers.
+So if you get one of these Frizzled up, you’ll have a feathery friend whose unique curvy feathers stretch from toe to top!
+Adorable indeed!

 With their super-soft plumage and easy-going temperaments, these beauties make for wonderful pets.
-Other details that make these birds such oddities (as far as other chickens are concerned) are their black skin and bones, blue earlobes, and feet covered in five toes each.
+Other details that make these birds such oddities (as far as other chickens are concerned) are their black skin and bones, blue earlobes, and feet with five toes each.

-If you don’t want to have your Silkies lounge about as pets, they can average at about 150 eggs a year, which makes for a sizeable contribution to the pantry.
+If you don’t want to have your Silkies lounge about as just pets, you should know they can average at about 150 eggs a year.
+This makes for a sizeable contribution to the pantry.